 Here are some samples to illustrate these options:

-• Want to Have More Effective Headlines?
-(When you pose a question that your readers want to see answered, they are compelled to read on.)
+- Want to Have More Effective Headlines?
+(When you pose a question your readers want answered, they are compelled to read on.)

-The human brain is attracted to numbers because it organizes that data in a logical way.
+The human brain is attracted to numbers because it organizes that data logically.
 They make it easy to scan and understand the information you will be provided in your copy.

 Offer interesting gains

-If the headline offers the visitor information on how the product or service will directly help them, you can bet that is a hook that will keep visitors reading.
+If the headline offers visitors information on how the product or service will directly help them, you can bet that it is a hook that will keep visitors reading.

 2. Benefits versus Features

-All businesses face the benefits vs. features dilemma at one point in time.
-Interestingly, however, critical and straightforward as this concept may be, many businesses struggle to identify the real difference.
+All businesses face the benefits vs. features dilemma at some point.
+Interestingly, however critical and straightforward this concept may be, many businesses struggle to identify the real difference.

 a) Features

-The first level of attracting customers is with using features.
-Features are the factual statements about the product or service being promoted.
+The first level of attracting customers is using features, which are factual statements about the product or service being promoted.

 Features of an outdoor grill might include:

-But it’s important to remember, that features do not sell a product.
+But it’s important to remember that features do not sell a product.
 Features do not give the “what is in this for me?” answers that visitors want to hear.
-Features simply give useful information and alone are not exciting enough to sell a product.
-All businesses face the benefits vs. features dilemma at one point in time.
-Interestingly, however, critical and simple as this concept may be, many businesses struggle to identify the real difference.
+Features give useful information and are not exciting enough to sell a product alone.
+All businesses face the dilemma of benefits vs. features at one point in time.
+Interestingly, however critical and simple as this concept may be, many businesses struggle to identify the real difference.

 b) Benefits

-Benefits, on the other hand, are where you can start putting your persuasive copywriting skills to work.
-It is where you start you on the road to closing a sale.
+On the other hand, benefits are where you can start putting your persuasive copywriting skills to work.
+It is where you start on the road to closing a sale.
 The benefits of the above outdoor grill include:

 Convenience: